 - Comparison chart for laundry and dishwasher tablets.
 (Prices, shipping, scents and subscription info, all together in one chart.)

 Or, Here’s the short list:

 If you don’t want to read everything about eco-friendly cleaning, you don’t have to.
 Here’s what I recommend and will keep ordering:

 - TruEarth laundry detergent strips are my favorite for simplicity.
-They’re the lightest weight (using less fuel to ship), which also makes them the best for travel.
-And they’re the only company I’ve tested that ships abroad – to 83 countries!
+They’re the lightest weight (using less fuel to ship, and making them great for travel).
+And they’re the only company I’ve tested that ships abroad for free!

-- If you use fabric softener, or need really heavy-duty detergent, go with Dropps.
-They make the only plastic-free fabric softeners (which I really like) and “oxi boosters” I’ve found.
+- If you use fabric softener, or need heavy-duty detergent, go with Dropps.
+They make the only natural, plastic-free fabric softener pods I’ve found (which I really like), plus a variety of “oxi boosters” and detergent types.

 - UPDATE: In the first version of this post, I was skeptical about the sustainability of Dropps’ PVA wrapper (also used in TruEarth and Cleancult products).
 I’m now pretty sure it’s not an issue.

-- If you use a dryer, “dryer balls” make clothes dry faster (saving energy) and replace fabric softener (saving plastic and money).
+- If you use a dryer, “dryer balls” make clothes dry faster (saving energy) and reduce the need for fabric softener (saving plastic and money).
 Win-win!
 I ordered them from Cleancult, which has the best price I’ve found.